BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 The gold standard for making a new translation is to hire a professional to do it for us.
 My wallet is finite, however, so we need to watch the cost.

-It seems hiring a professional English translator costs [between 0.12$ and 0.16$ per word](https://pen.org/report/fairness-in-publishing).
-Given 3 books of 200 pages, averaging 90k English words per book (270k words total), we can estimate the cost at `270k * 0.14 = 38k$` for those translations.
+It seems hiring a professional English translator costs [between $0.12 and $0.16 per word](https://pen.org/report/fairness-in-publishing).
+Given 3 books of 200 pages, averaging 90k English words per book (270k words total), we can estimate the cost at `270k * 0.14 = $38k` for those translations.

 ![combien, meme from La Cité de la Peur (How much ???! in English)](combien.png)

-You see I don't have that much money, and if I did I would likely use it for something else than re-translating books!
+You see I don't have that much money, and if I did I would likely spend it on something other than re-translating books!

 Seems like human translators are out of the menu for today unfortunately.
 Let's see if we can find another solution.

-### Google translate
+### Google Translate

-When learning English at school, Google Translate was the go to option for students who didn't want to put effort into their work.
+When learning English at school, Google Translate was the go-to option for students who didn't want to put effort into their work.
 It is free of course, and notoriously bad for anything serious unfortunately.
 Funnily enough, they recently tried shoving Gemini inside, [which made the tool vulnerable to prompt injection attacks](https://winbuzzer.com/2026/02/10/google-translate-gemini-prompt-injection-vulnerability-xcxwbn/).

-For a real translation project, we will need a system that can take decisions and weigh translation tradeoffs when the mapping between source and target languages is not obvious.
+For a real translation project, we will need a system that can make decisions and weigh translation tradeoffs when the mapping between source and target languages is not obvious.
 Google translation is not that system.

 ### Large language models with reasoning